punkrockdev/server/README.md

 - ⛱ [unattended package upgrades][unattended-upgrades] – relax, we got
   your security patches
-- 🏗 one-command OS distribution upgrades - 14.04 → 16.04 → …
+- 🏗 one-command OS distribution upgrades - 16.04 → 18.04 → …
 - 📈 [Jupyter notebook][jupyter] (optional) – analyse all the things
 - 👍 enable swap (optional) – for when something obvious just isn't there

-The playbook should generally work on Debian / Ubuntu servers, but it was mostly tested in Ubuntu 16.04.

 ## Usage

+The playbook should generally work on Debian / Ubuntu servers, but it is mainly used with the latest Ubuntu LTS server release.

+To run the playbook, install [Ansible](http://docs.ansible.com/) locally.
-Install [Ansible](http://docs.ansible.com/).
-An easy way if you have Python locally is to run:
+An easy way to install it if you have Python locally is to run:

-    pip install ansible
+    pip3 install ansible

 Prepare your *hosts* file by adding your servers and prepare the *config.yml* file where you can optionally